UrsaDK/getopts_long/README.md

 done
 ```

 Identical to `getopts`, `getopts_long` will parse options and their possible arguments.
 It will stop parsing on the first non-option argument (a string that doesn't begin with a hyphen (`-`) that isn't an argument for any option in front of it).
-It will also stop parsing when it sees the `--` (double-hyphen), which means end of options.
+It will also stop parsing when it sees the `--` (double-hyphen) as a stand-alone argument.

+> IMPORTANT: IMPORTANT: There’s only one exception to the rule that says getopts_long behaves like getopts: when handling `-` within short options!
+>
+> To support long options, getopts_long provides its own implementation for `-` option, which means the user can no longer define `-` as part of the short option OPTSPEC.

 ### Internal variables